alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 ## Aligning controls in a column

-The base pattern for grouping controls is in a column with one row for each control and it's label.
+The base pattern for grouping controls is in a column with one row for each control and its label.

 <div class="pattern-example">
     <div class="form-example-1">